en flag +1 214 306 68 37

 The worst mistake in my career was…

 So big that I will remember it till my last day.
 I initiated an internal startup within the IT consulting and software development company.
-It was a product to allow our customers creating any system for their needs (such as CRM, HRMS, billing and so on) without having to code it.
+It was a product to allow our clients creating any system for their needs (such as CRM, HRMS, billing and so on) without having to code it.
 And it failed because we didn't invest enough efforts into marketing research.
 The reason was me being more into active sales than marketing at that time.

 I believe that with moderate efforts put into proper market analysis, we could succeed.
 We would narrow our ambitions down to a particular niche instead of trying to cover the whole market.